EDINBURGH 20-MILERS

 Logistics

 We'll gather at our usual spot at the north end of Middle Meadow Walk in time for a 10:30 departure.
-We'll aim to finish the ride at or near the Meadows some time around the middle of the afternoon.
+We'll aim to finish the ride at or near the Meadows around the middle of the afternoon.

 There is no need to let us know in advance whether or not you plan to attend.
 If you'd like to join us, just turn up.
 The ride is of course free and is open to all.

-Saturday, 24 May 2025
+Saturday, 26 July 2025

 Leader: Mike